Material Donations and Pickup Services

 Solid Wood Shelving: We accept most solid wood shelving but spatial constraints may affect our ability to accept your donation.

-Doors: We accept any door in good condition, except those with hollow-cores.
+Doors: We accept any door in good condition, except we do not accept flat panel or slab hollow-core doors.
 We will not accept doors with water damage, delamination, cracks, or holes (other than those for locks and handles).
-Hollow-core doors are only accepted if they are new and in their frames.
+Due to limited space, please reach out to our Reuse@ResourceCentral.org email concerning commercial doors.

 Sliding Glass Doors: Must be in their frames, double-paned, and in fully operational condition.
 Wood sliding doors cannot have any rot or water damage.

-Doors in Jambs and Door Jamb Material: We will accept doors in jambs that are in pieces and are denailed or destapled, and with a nail or screw through the jamb into the side of the door to hold it together.
+Doors in Jambs and Door Jamb Material: We will accept doors in jambs as long as they are denailed and the jam is attached to the door.

 Hinges: All cabinet and door hinges are accepted.
 We prefer if the hinges are assembled (both sides with the pins inserted).